AaronMoseley/SkelPy/README.md

 After your set of skeletonization pipelines has completed, SkelPy will generate a skeletonized image of each input file, per each pipeline.
 For each input image, it will also generate a JSON file with any relevant data for that image.
 This includes any metadata calculated about the image for each pipeline and the vectorized versions of the skeletons, represented as points (tuples of XY coordinates in the range 0-1), lines (lists of indices into the list of points), and connected clusters of lines (lists of indices into the list of lines).
 SkelPy also generates a set of CSV files representing the same information for each input image.
 These are placed in a separate directory for each input file.
-The CSV files are never referenced in the program and are provided to the user for convenience.
+The CSV files are never referenced in the program and are provided to the user solely for convenience.

 Below is the directory tree of example input and output files for a single input image.
 This example uses the two default skeletonizations pipelines that are included in SkelPy: Sclerotia Primordia and Fungal Network.
+The Images directory is used as the input directory, while the Skeletons directory is the output.

 ├───Images